 Many restaurants offer vegetarian dishes (except those that specialize in grilled meats).
-Vegans will have to be more careful, because few restaurants differentiate between vegetarian and vegan options.
+Vegans need to be more careful, because few restaurants differentiate between vegetarian and vegan options.

 If you have any allergies or require kosher, halal, or gluten-free food, it’s best that you ask if a certain meal contains the ingredients you’re not allowed to eat.
-(Perhaps use Google Translate and write it down in Croatian so there’s zero chance of misunderstanding.)
+(We suggest using Google Translate and writing it down in Croatian so there’s zero chance of misunderstanding.)
 Some restaurant menus will include this information, but it’s still not widespread.

 Tap water is safe to drink in Croatia.
-Rijeka has its own spring, and the water here is great.
+Rijeka has its own spring, and the water here is of excellent quality.
 There are several public drinking fountains around the city center, so just bring your own bottle!

 Coffee culture is similar to that in Italy.
 The place that serves excellent espresso favorably reviewed by coffee connoisseurs is Filodrammatica on the Korzo street.
 Typical coffee drinkers will find their coffee satisfactory in any café.
 If you prefer American style coffee, we recommend that you order bijela kava (“white coffee” – lots of milk), or produžena kava (“long coffee” – watery, no milk).

-Unfortunately, tea culture is not so advanced, but there are a few places where you can drink decent English tea brands such as King’s Café, Bard, and Cukarikafe.
+Tea culture is not as advanced, but there are a few places where you can get decent tea such as Samovar, King’s Café, Bard, and Cukarikafe.
 (They won’t look at you weird if you order milk with your tea.)

 And finally, alcohol.
 Croatia has a long tradition of producing wine (vino), beer (pivo), and spirits (rakija).
 There’s a couple of pubs that offer a larger selection of beer, one of them being close to the convention venue (Beertija).
 If you’re a wine lover, you’ll be able to find a variety of local wines in bars and restaurants.